IyesGames/iyes_perf_ui/README.md

 ));
 ```

-If you want to customize the appearance, set the various fields in each of the
+If you want to customize the appearance, set the various fields in each of
-structs, instead of using `default()`.
-To customize settings that apply to all entries,
+the structs, instead of using `default()`.
+To customize settings that apply
-add the `PerfUiRoot` component.
+to all entries, add the `PerfUiRoot` component.

+NOTE: if you disable Bevy's built-in default font, you must specify the
+fonts that you would like to use, by customizing `PerfUiRoot`.

 ![Screenshot of the simple example showing default configuration](screenshots/simple.png)